thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-23-hack-the-box:-hawk.md

 ```

-I tried "`daniel`", since that was the once other username I had come across so far.
+I tried "`daniel`", since that was the only username I had come across so far.
 It worked—

 ```
 ┌──(thatvirdiguy㉿kali)-[~]